aagnone3/audio_visualization/README.md

 ## Contributors

-Currently me, myself, and I. I'm happy to enhance this project with others, don't hesitate to reach out!
+Currently myself and Alex Barnett.
+We are happy to enhance this project with others, don't hesitate to reach out!
-A special thanks goes out to Alex Barnett for the initial versions of this project.
+A special thanks goes out to Alex Barnett for the initial version of this project.

 ## License